 When sending the transaction, the wallet will calculate the transaction fee for that sending.
 After ensuring that double spending has not occurred, the transaction will become part of the transaction pool, waiting for the miner to mine the block with the transaction in it.
 The miner who mines the block will collect the Mining Reward + transaction fee from all the transactions that are part of the block.

 This blockchain fee is standard and applies to all transactions on the blockchain.
-The initial idea was this fee to be tiny, and in some blockchains, as Safex blockchain, it still is.
+The initial idea was this fee to be tiny, and in some blockchains, such as Safex blockchain, it still is.
 However, some other blockchains sometimes can charge transaction fees big time.
 In some wallets, you can decide how fast your transaction will go, if you choose fast, you will pay more expensive fees, and therefore miners would rather pick your transaction than some others with less fee.
+Indeed, Safex blockchain also has the option of 4 different priorities, and more information about them can be found here.

 For example, in this transaction, mixin was 1, and the blockchain transaction fee was 0.136 SFX.